 event of a workplace injury.
 And with no coworkers to provide much needed backup coverage, guards’

-attentions can often be divided once they sit down to write their shift logs or when they call in to their
+attentions can often be divided once they sit down to write their shift logs or when they call their

 supervisors for their regular check-ins, leaving a vulnerable security blind spot.
 With these distracting

-factors at play, it’s little wonder why security officers are sometimes attacked, injured, or outright killed
+factors at play, it’s little wonder that security officers are sometimes attacked, injured, or outright killed

 while on the job.
 (Take, for example, the 2012 case in which a Port Coquitlam, B.C., security guard